walterX12/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 4.0.0-beta7 - 07 Jun 2021
+    * Added CommonOrderTime to IOrder
+    * Added OrdreStatus enum for IOrder
+    * Added OnOrderPlaced and OnOrderCanceled events on IExchangeClient
+    * Added CommonTradeTime to ICommonTrade

 * Version 4.0.0-beta6 - 01 jun 2021
     * Some logging adjustments
     * Fixed some async issues